bushw011/urmorris-pages/pages/03.op-ed/clayton-a-gays-way-too-appropriate-nickname/default.md

 ![](nickname-gay-min.PNG)

 Now, I hope, like those who knew Kinks, that I have brightened the lives of those reading this.
 And I hope that, for at least a moment, we can both forget about the waning daylight and appreciate the fact that we can now refer to a residence hall as “Gay Kinks Hall.”

+_Photo on Top Courtesy of Cory Funk_
+_Archive scan courtesy of Ariel Cordes_